juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

   --set installCRDs=true
 ```

 With the chart installed, it's necessary to create two CRDs, each representing a different issuer from Let's Encrypt, one for production and one for staging.
-The difference between them is basically the request limit we can make.
+The difference between them is the request limit we can make.
 In a test environment, prefer to use the staging environment.
 ```
 apiVersion: cert-manager.io/v1
 kind: ClusterIssuer